Kärcher Wet and dry vacuum cleaner NT 48/1

 Wet and dry vacuum cleaner NT 48/1

-This machine is a very robust, functional and powerful wet/dry vacuum cleaner with compact construction, developed for the needs of contract cleaners, the automotive industry and trades.
+This machine is an extremely robust, functional and powerful wet and dry vacuum cleaner.
+It has optimum ergonomic features and a compact design, which is specifically developed for the special needs of building service contractors, the automotive sector and trade.

 Features and benefits